Tony133/nestjs-api-boilerplate-jwt/README.md

    $ cp .env.example .env.dev # or .env.stage, etc
 ```

-## Config settings .env for send notification when a user registers, forgot password or change password
+## Config settings .env for sending a notification when a user registers, forgets password or changes password

 ```
    EMAIL_HOST=smtp.mailtrap.io